-Online degree programs for aspiring chefs are unavailable, but online certificate programs can be found.
+Online degree programs for aspiring chefs are unavailable, but fully online certificate programs can be found, such as cooking certificate programs.
 According to the U.S. Bureau of Labor Statistics (BLS), formal education may not be necessary for chefs and head cooks, who may learn their culinary skills through on-the-job training.

 Online culinary programs teach students to prepare everything from basic recipes to gourmet creations.
 Lesson plans include courses in cooking basics, sanitation and safety practices, menu planning and nutrition.
 Courses also dedicate time to different meal components, including sauces, soups, meats, fish, pastas and grains, vegetables, salads, eggs and desserts.
 Several programs also provide information on establishing a catering business.

 Admission to an online culinary program is available to anyone who wants to learn to cook or start a catering business.
 Registration, communication with course instructors and assessments typically take place online, but course materials include textbooks and workbooks that are delivered to students.
 Course materials include recipes that students are expected to create.
 The pace of such programs is generally up to the individual and students have the flexibility to complete program requirements at their convenience.